placebeyondtheclouds/pikvm-zero2w-eth/README.md

     - `systemctl start enc28j60-full-duplex.service`
     - `ro`

-- test the stability of the ethernet connection:
+- Test the stability of the ethernet connection:

   - on the pikvm: